nuts-foundation/nuts-specification/rfc/rfc0XX-use-case-list.md

 }
 ```

-### 3.3 Loading and processing the list
+### 3.3 Reading the list

-Clients can load the list by sending an HTTP GET to the maintainer's list endpoint.
+Clients MUST load the list by sending an HTTP GET to the maintainer's list endpoint.
 The maintainer MUST return a 200 OK response with the list as the HTTP response body.

+Clients MUST validate each presentation in the list as specified in section 4.
+If a presentation is valid, the client use it in its system.
+If a presentation is not valid, it MUST be rejected.
+If one or more presentations are not valid, it SHOULD NOT reject the other presentations.

 ### 3.4 List pruning